Web-n-Composite/crypto-hacks-list/README.md

-<p><code>The value of lost assets: 13 million US dollars.</code></p>
+**The value of lost assets: 13 million US dollars.**

 ![image](https://user-images.githubusercontent.com/114734003/206681813-5e0fe727-f6fe-4101-b92e-ea1ca275d9c9.png)

-<p>A South Korean cryptocurrency exchange&nbsp;<code>Bithumb</code>has been the victim of alleged insider work.&nbsp;It all started with a suspicious withdrawal, and the&nbsp;&nbsp;<a href="https://www.coindesk.com/crypto-exchange-bithumb-hacked-for-13-million-in-suspected-insider-job"><u>exchange immediately suspended all withdrawals</u></a>&nbsp;&nbsp;on its platform, but it was too late.&nbsp;Who carried out the break-in is still unknown, but since there is no evidence of outside interference, many suspect that the funds were stolen by an employee&nbsp;<code>Bithumb</code>.</p>
+A South Korean cryptocurrency exchange Bithumb has been the victim of alleged insider work.
+It all started with a suspicious withdrawal, [and the exchange](https://www.coindesk.com/crypto-exchange-bithumb-hacked-for-13-million-in-suspected-insider-job)  immediately suspended all withdrawals on its platform, but it was too late.
+Who carried out the break-in is still unknown, but since there is no evidence of outside interference, many suspect that the funds were stolen by an employee at Bithumb.